oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 Select the *All* tab and notice that all Versions are available.

-4. Test the new Version of the application and verify that the **country of destination** field now displays countries as dynamic choice list.
+4. Test the new version of the application and verify that the **country of destination** field now displays countries as dynamic choice list.
 Complete the whole test cycle repeating the steps as per **Task 12:	Test and Run the Application in Workspace**

 You may now **proceed to the next lab**.